 I absolutely love attending dental conferences, especially when it is an excuse to travel.
-At times, it can get overwhelming when there are tons of course options, networking opportunities, and social events happening in a very short timeframe.
+However, it can be overwhelming at times when there are numerous course options, networking opportunities, and social events happening within a very short timeframe.

-Here are a few helpful tips and considerations that can help you get ready for your next dental conference.
+Here are a few helpful tips and considerations to help you prepare for your next dental conference.

 I recommend registering early for any type of conference for a couple of reasons.
-One, it is usually considered “early bird,” and it is probably the lowest cost compared to months down the road.
+One, it is usually considered an “early bird,” and it is likely the lowest cost compared to later months.
 Or, there may be a promo code when registration opens.
-If there is a promo code available, this can save you money towards registration or a course you want to register for.
-Sometimes, conferences show the price changes as it gets closer to the event.
-But you do not see that too often.
+If a promo code is available, it can save you money towards registration or a specific course you want to enroll in.

-The second reason for registering early is that you are the first to make your course options prior to them filling up.
+The second reason for registering early is that you are the first to select your course options before they fill up.

 When you register, the conference website should allow you to review the course and networking schedule, and you can make your personal selections.
 If you change your mind about your selections, you can often either change your selections closer to the conference, or you don’t have to attend.

-Once at the conference, if an attendee does not attend a course they signed up for in a set amount of time once the course begins, another attendee on the waitlist can attend.
-However, I have observed that courses at conferences are not ticketed anymore (requiring signing up for a course during the purchase of registration), so you can just walk in.
+Once at the conference, if a registered attendee doesn’t arrive for a course they have registered for within a specific time frame after it begins, their spot will be given to someone on the waitlist.
+However, I have observed that courses at some conferences are no longer ticketed (meaning you don’t have to sign up for specific courses when registering for the conference), so you can simply walk in.

-If the cost of courses is in addition to the conference registration, be mindful of your selections because not all courses may be the same cost.
+If the cost of courses is in addition to the conference registration, be mindful of your selections, as not all courses may have the same cost.
 Sometimes, certain courses, such as hands-on courses or certain special events, may require an extra fee for one’s registration.
-If courses are longer in duration, very popular, have limited capacity, or are certification courses, they may cost more.
+If courses are longer in duration, very popular, have limited capacity, or are certification courses, they may be more expensive.

 Selecting courses may seem overwhelming.
-Below are a few things to keep in mind.
+Below are a few things to consider.

 1. What topics are you interested in?
 Brainstorm as you gravitate toward registration.
 Then, read through the course options.
 What pops out to you when reading the title, course description, and learning objectives?